 The first two lines of the poem also contain a simile.
 He is comparing the woman’s beauty to the old ships from Nicaea, an important ancient city (now named Iznik) on the west coast of Turkey.

 These ships of old carried passengers gently “o’er” or over, ( an example of syncope) the sea.
 Specifically, the speaker refers to a “weary, way-worn wanderer”.
 Helen’s beauty is like the relief and appreciation that this wanderer would feel for the ship that bore him away from his struggles to his home.
 There are at least two allusions that scholars generally associate with these lines.
-First, that Poe is thinking of the Catullus, a Latin poet who Poe studied.
-Secondly, that these lines refer to Odysseus and his prolonged journey home from the Trojan war.
+First, Poe is thinking of the Catullus, a Latin poet who Poe studied.
+Secondly, these lines refer to Odysseus and his prolonged journey home from the Trojan war.

 On desperate seas long wont to roam,